1. Will and Intestacy

 Secured Debts

-You will then need contact each lender individually and request statements for the outstanding debt balance.
+You will need to contact each lender individually and request statements for the outstanding debt balance.

-Note that the executor may do this, provided they have Power of Attorney (authorisation to deal with the financial affairs of the estate).
+The executor may do this if they have Power of Attorney (authorisation to deal with the financial affairs of the estate).

 Dealing with Debts in Probate Cases

-After checking the terms of each loan, the executor may advise that you will need to take on the debts yourself.
+After checking the terms of each loan, the beneficiaries of the estate may take on the debts.

-Or it may make more sense to use any savings left in the estate to pay the debts off.
+Or, it may make more sense to use the contents of the estate to pay the debts off.

-Provided there is enough equity in any owned property or other assets, you may also decide to use the proceeds of an eventual sale to clear what is owed (see below).
+Provided there is enough equity in any owned property or other assets, you may also decide to use the proceeds of an eventual sale to clear what is owed.

 Debt Priority in Probate Cases